Quantum thermodynamics of the spin-boson model using the principle of minimal dissipation: Results

-Fig.\ \ref{fig:qwe0} shows the time evolution of work, $W_S(t)$, and heat, $Q_S(t)$, compared to its weak-coupling form, $Q_w(t)$.
+Fig.\ \ref{fig:qwe0} shows the time evolution of work, $W_S(t)$, and heat, $Q_S(t)$, compared to its weak-coupling form $Q_w(t)$.
+From the parameter sets shown in Fig. \ref{fig:kse0}, we have selected the most interesting case of larger coupling ($\alpha=0.3$) and low temperature ($\beta \omega_c=25$).
+The effects are very similar but less pronounced for smaller coupling and higher temperature.
 Since the system Hamiltonian $H_S$ is constant in time, the weak-coupling form of the work, $W_w(t)$, vanishes.
 As a results of the time-dependent shift in the effective Hamiltonian, $K_S(t)$, the heat $Q_S(t)$ deviates from its weak-coupling form $Q_w(t)$.
 Moreover, a significant contribution to the work $W_S(t)$ is observed, even for a time-independent system Hamiltonian, $H_S$.
 This work is proportional to the magnitude of the shift in $K_S(t)$ and is caused by the time-dependent renormalization of the energy levels of the system energy due to the coupling to the environment.
+Since $K_S(t)$ is proportional to $\sigma_x$, both work and heat strictly depend only on $\langle \sigma_x\rangle (t)$.

 The comparison of the entropy production rate $\sigma_S(t)$ to its weak coupling form $\sigma_w(t)$ depicted in Fig.\ref{fig:sswe0} shows a very similar behavior of the two quantities.
 The only difference is a shift of the peak of $\sigma_S(t)$ to earlier times, caused by the different time-dependence of $Q_S(t)$ vs.\ $Q_w(t)$, but this effect is small in the parameter regime considered.